Prenatal vitamins…are they important? Yes!

 Here is a quick look at the top picks:

-Answer: Many women start prenatal vitamins before they start trying to conceive because taking prenatal vitamins before conception helps your baby to start with all the proper nutrients he or she needs.
+When do I start taking a prenatal vitamin?
+Well, many women start prenatal vitamins before they start trying to conceive because taking prenatal vitamins before conception helps your baby to start with all the proper nutrients he or she needs.

-Answer: Prenatal vitamins contain vitamins, nutrients and minerals your baby needs for healthy development.
+What is in a prenatal vitamin?
+Prenatal vitamins contain vitamins, nutrients and minerals your baby needs for healthy development.
 These vitamins and nutrients are vital for proper growth and development.

 During pregnancy, you need much higher intake of nutrients such as calcium, folic acid (folate) and iron.
 Even if you eat a varied and healthy diet (vegetables, fruits, meat, dairy, grains and legumes), you may not get enough of each of the required vitamins and nutrients unless you supplement.